 For solar domestic hot water heating, you can see up to 25% of the project contract price being given to you as a way to afford a greener, more solar-friendly home.
 There are also grants available for Solar PV systems.

 As you saw, the residential programs for Rhode Island homeowners were quite good.
 Luckily there are some strong programs for commercial customers as well.
 These include a variety of ways to save between grants, tax incentives, and rebates.

 The solar incentives for nonprofits and businesses will not be any different than they are for commercial customers.
 In Rhode Island, these groups are put under the same umbrella and can apply for the same programs.
 The biggest opportunity for solar system owners is typically the REG program put in place.

 The United States Department of Agriculture offers a REAP grant or Rural Energy for America program.
 This is a great loan program for agricultural producers.
 Agricultural producers have to use a lot of electricity to keep their facilities up and running.

 With the REAP Grant, agricultural producers can save money on loans for their solar system product costs and any out-of-pocket installation for the panels.

-Getting a great rate and having the ability to qualify for a loan are the major reasons that agricultural producers will take advantage of these financing options.
+Getting a great rate and being able to qualify for a loan are the major reasons agricultural producers will take advantage of these financing options.

 The net metering program in Rhode Island is not bad, but again it cannot be combined with the Renewable Energy Growth Program.
 For most business owners, the REG program ends up saving more money.
 Also, since this program only lasts a certain number of years, it makes sense to use it while you can and eventually switch to net metering when the program expires.

-At the end of the month, any of the electricity that you need to use will be offset by the money you have earned through the REG program.
+At the end of the month, any electricity you need to use will be offset by the money you have earned through the REG program.
 If you have produced more energy than you paid for, there will be a cash payment at the end of the month.

 Depending on the size of your system, these credits can last 15 to 20 years.